Applicant Guide – Applying for Specialty Training as NIHR (National Institute for Health Research) Academic Clinical Fellow 2024

 - Applicants who have previously successfully completed a UK Core Training Programme are required to provide a Core Training Certificate or an ARCP outcome 6 at the time of application submission; similar to foundation competence, some specialties may have a time limit set on when an ARCP outcome remains valid before alternative evidence is required; check the relevant person specification for guidance.

 - Applicants currently not undertaking a UK Core Training Programme or who have completed a UK Core Training Programme previously but are unable to provide appropriate evidence are required to demonstrate equivalence.
-Satisfactory evidence will vary by specialty and recruitment administrators should seek advice from the lead recruiter for the specialty.
+Satisfactory evidence will vary by specialty and recruitment administrators should seek advice from the lead recruiter for the specialty (please review the specialty person specifications, which can be found here).

 Online Application Form

-One application form is to be completed and submitted through Oriel per specialty.
+One application form is to be completed and submitted through Oriel per vacancy.

-To access Oriel to register and apply, please go to https://new.oriel.nhs.uk/Web
+To access Oriel to register and apply, please go to Oriel - Home

 Core details can be saved and revisited at any point prior to the submission of an application.
 Complete instructions on how to register and use the application system are available on the home page of Oriel.

-Applications for the Academic Clinical Fellow posts open at 10:00am (UK time) on the 4 October 2020 and can be completed and submitted from this date.
-The deadline for submission is 16:00pm (UK time) on the 4 November 2020.
+Applications for the Academic Clinical Fellow posts open at 10:00am (UK time) on the Friday 6th of October 2023 and can be completed and submitted from this date.
+The deadline for submission is 16:00pm (UK time) on Wednesday 1st of November 2023.

 Tip: Refer to the shortlisting scoring framework on the NIHR website when completing the application form.